dlu-ch/dlb/doc/ex_context.rst

    .. attribute:: executable_search_paths

-      A duplicate-free tuple of absolute directory paths where this process should look for binaries according to the operating system.
+      A duplicate-free tuple of absolute directory paths where this process should look for executables according to the operating system.

       It is compiled from the members :func:`python:os.get_exec_path()` when the root context is entered.